 Snapchat has been around since 2011 and has quickly gained popularity among younger users.
 Snapchat counts approx. 238 million daily active users according to Statista .
 Fifty-three percent of users are between the ages of 15 and 25, while those 56 and older make up just 4% of users.

-Snapchat has seen a decline in users and some people have predicted that it could lose out to other platforms like Instagram.
-However, after a decline in business and growth, Snapchat again seems to be enjoying a steady increase in users and revenue in recent months.
+Snapchat experienced a decline in user numbers, and some predicted it might lose ground to other platforms like Instagram.
+However, after a period of slower activity and growth, Snapchat appears to be enjoying a steady increase in both users and revenue in recent months.

 It's important to note that Snapchat isn't the most accessible platform for your blog marketing efforts (compared to the others we've discussed).
-Unlike other platforms where your content is shared and can be viewed indefinitely, Snaps and Stories have a limited viewing time.
-This means extra work to keep delivering fresh and relevant content to your community.
+Unlike other platforms where your content is shared and can be viewed indefinitely, snaps and stories have a limited viewing time.
+This means extra work to keep providing fresh and relevant content for your community.

-On the other hand, Snapchat has less competition than some other platforms and offers some truly unique ways to engage with your audience, especially if you're particularly interested (or skilled) in video content.
+On the other hand, Snapchat has less competition than some other platforms and offers truly unique ways to interact with your audience, especially if you are particularly interested in (or qualified for) video content.

 Here are some ways to use Snapchat as a blog marketing strategy to increase your readership.